davidcaron/pye57/README.md

 translation_x = scan_0["pose"]["translation"]["x"]
 ```

+## Installation

+Available on pypi for Windows and python 3.6:

+`pip install pye57`

+Otherwise, you will have to build it yourself (working on releasing more wheels).

 ## Building notes

 You need xerces-c to compile.
 Binaries can be obtained from conda using: `conda install xerces-c`